gandazgul/k8s-infrastructure/docker/openvpn-transmission-flexget/README.md

 **Heavily modified from https://github.com/haugene/docker-transmission-openvpn, most of the credit goes there.
 I simply added flexget and stripped down the container for my needs**

-**I'm still testing this to see how it works, I got it to work on k8s but is not in "production" yet**

 This container contains OpenVPN, Flexget and Transmission with a configuration where Transmission and Flexget are running only when OpenVPN has an active tunnel.
 It expects the OpenVPN and flexget config files to be mounted on /config.